Arfaskhan/Arfaskhan/README.md

-# 👋 Hi there, I'm Arfas Khan!
+👋 Hi there, I'm Arfas Khan!

-## 👨‍💻 About Me
+👨‍💻 About Me

-I'm a Python programmer with **3 years of hands-on experience** in:
+I’m a Python + SQL Programmer with 3.5 years of professional experience in:

-- Writing scalable Python code
+Writing Python scripts for automation and data processing

-- Working with **SQL** for querying and managing data
+Using SQL (MySQL & PostgreSQL) to query, transform, and manage data

-- **Collecting, cleansing, and visualizing data** based on specific client requirements
+Preparing client-specific datasets by cleaning, filtering, and structuring raw data

-Currently transitioning into a **Data Engineering** role and expanding my tech stack to handle big data and cloud-based systems.
+I am now transitioning into a Data Analyst role — building skills in Excel, Power BI, Tableau, and orchestration tools to deliver data-driven insights.

-## 🌱 Currently Learning
+🌱 Currently Learning

-- **Big Data Frameworks:** PySpark, Hadoop
+Business Intelligence Tools: Excel, Power BI, Tableau

-- **Workflow Orchestration:** Apache Airflow
+Workflow Orchestration: Prefect, Apache Airflow (basic understanding)

-- **Cloud Platform:** AWS (Basics)
+Data Analysis: Statistical techniques and data storytelling

-## 💬 Ask Me About
+💬 Ask Me About

-- Python scripting for data automation
+Python for scripting and automation

-- SQL queries and database design
+Writing SQL queries (joins, subqueries, aggregations)

-- Data cleaning and visualization techniques
+Preparing datasets for reporting and analysis

-- My journey into data engineering
+My journey from programmer → aspiring Data Analyst

-## 💞️ Looking to Collaborate On
+💞️ Looking to Collaborate On

-- Data pipeline and ETL/ELT projects
+Beginner-friendly data analysis projects

-- Open-source big data tools
+Dashboard & visualization projects (Power BI, Tableau)

-- Real-world data engineering use cases
+Automating reporting workflows with Python + SQL

-## 📫 Contact Me
+📫 Contact Me

-- **Email:** arfaskhan27@gmail.com
+Email: arfaskhan27@gmail.com

-- **Phone:** +91 8870254584
+Phone: +91 8870254584

--  **LinkedIn:** www.linkedin.com/in/arfas-khan-d-711825218
+LinkedIn: www.linkedin.com/in/arfas-khan-d-711825218

-## ⚡ Fun Fact
+⚡ Fun Fact

-I love transforming raw, chaotic data into structured insights—and I'm excited about automating data workflows at scale!
+I enjoy learning new tools to make data more meaningful and actionable, and I’m passionate about starting my journey as a Data Analyst.